- Search The Registry

 - My Account

 *Lillian Wald was born on this date in 1867.
-She was a white-American Jewish civil rights activist, health worker, and educator.
+She was a white Jewish-American civil rights activist, health worker, and educator.

-From Cincinnati, Ohio, Wald became a nurse, and inspired by the work of Jane Adams and Ellen Starr at Hull House in Chicago, she joined Mary Brewster to establish the Henry Street Settlement in New York City in 1893.
-The Settlement expanded its range of services to meet the needs of the local community.
+From Cincinnati, Ohio, Wald became a nurse and was inspired by the work of Jane Adams and Ellen Starr at Hull House in Chicago.
+She joined Mary Brewster to establish the Henry Street Settlement in New York City in 1893.
+The Settlement expanded its range of services to meet the local community's needs.
 This included nursing, the establishment of clubs, a savings bank, a library, and vocational training for young people.

 By 1903, Wald was organizing 18 district nursing service centers that overall treated 4,500 patients in New York.
-Over the next few years, Wald promoted the idea of building public playgrounds and cultural institutions in working class areas.
+Over the next few years, Wald promoted building public playgrounds and cultural institutions in working-class areas.
 Wald was an active campaigner for civil rights and insisted that all Henry Street classes were racially integrated.
 In 1909, she helped to establish the National Association for the Advancement of Colored People (NAACP).
-She also took part in the protests against the film Birth of a Nation that celebrated the Ku Klux Klan and its belief in white supremacy.
+She also participated in the protests against the film Birth of a Nation, which celebrated the Ku Klux Klan and its belief in white supremacy.

 Jewish Virtual Library

 Mitchell G. Bard, Ph.D.